Renewal-scaled solutions of the Kolmogorov forward equation for residual times: Strong solutions

 \subsection{Derivation of forward equation}

-To provide a helpful schematic of residual times, we will use an equivalent reformulation for $R(\tau)$ from the perspective of a random dynamical system.
+In this section will use an equivalent reformulation for $R(\tau)$ from the perspective of a random dynamical system.
 This is done by considering a particle at time $\tau = 0$ randomly placed on $\mathbb R^+ $, with its initial position $R(0)$ given by the first holding time $X_0$.
 The particle drifts toward the origin at unit speed until it reaches the origin at time $\tau = X_0$.
 At this time, it is immediately reassigned to $R(X_0) = X_1 \in \mathbb R^+$, distributed with respect to $p(x)$.
 The particle proceeds as before, moving toward the origin and being reassigned upon its arrival, with $R(\sum_{j = 1}^{k-1} X_{j}) = X_{k}, $ and $\{X_i\}_{i\ge 1}$ iid (see Figure \ref{figure}).
 It is clear that the position of the particle at time $\tau$ corresponds with the residual time $R(\tau)$ under holding times $\{X_k\}_{k\ge 1}.$

 To derive (\ref{pde}), we will compute asymptotics for probabilities that a particle is in a small interval.
 Assume for now that $p(x)$ is continuous, and $u(x,\tau)$ is differentiable in both $x$ and $\tau$.
 Then an asymptotic expansion for the probability that a particle is in $[x,x+\Delta x]$ at time $\tau$ is